TrevorDArcyEvans/NMEA-Parser/README.md

 * GSpace GS-R238 GPS mouse (SiRFstarIII)

 *Note: If you want to have your GPS device tested and officially supported here, please send me a DM on github or twitter @svelde*

-## Azure IoT Edge

-This code is used in the Azure IoT Edge module [iot-edge-nmea](https://github.com/sandervandevelde/iot-edge-nmea).

-You can check it out on [Docker Hub](https://cloud.docker.com/repository/docker/svelde/iot-edge-nmea).

 ## Contribute